-Performance-related compensation comprises profit sharing as well as the Long-Term Incentive Plan.
+Performance-related compensation comprises profit sharing as well as the Long-Term Incentive Plan of Merck KGaA, Darmstadt, Germany.
 Both performance-related compensation components are based on multi-year steering parameters.
 The regulatory requirements of the German Stock Corporation Act and the German Corporate Governance Code are taken into account, and particular recognition is given for sustainable corporate development.